microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Considerations when choosing a use case

-**Avoid using IA for identification or verification of identities or processing of biometric information.** Any use cases that seek to incorporate end consumer or citizen data should be carefully evaluated per Microsoft’s Responsible AI guidelines.
+**Avoid using IA Accelerator for identification or verification of identities or processing of biometric information.** Any use cases that seek to incorporate end consumer or citizen data should be carefully evaluated per Microsoft’s Responsible AI guidelines.

-# Limitations of IA
+# Limitations of IA Accelerator

-In this section we describe several known limitations of the IA system.
+In this section we describe several known limitations of the IA Accelerator system.

 ## Qualitative limitations, human oversight requirements